Emergency / Natural Disaster

 Since our work responding to the first U.S. outbreak of West Nile Virus in 1999, our Emergency Response program has built a proven record that soars above the rest.
 It is why federal, state and local governments have repeatedly relied on Clarke to jump into action following a natural disaster or disease outbreak.

-During the 2019 EEE outbreak in Massachusetts, Clarke was called upon to protect public health with aerial mosquito control applications, treating more than 1 million acres over a three week period.
+During the 2019 EEE outbreak, Clarke was called upon to protect public health with several aerial mosquito control applications, treating more than 2.7 million acres across three states: Massachussetts, Rhode Island and Michigan.

 Guarding the Health of Millions of Citizens